Water Master Plan and Urban Water Management Plan Updates

 The City issued a Request for Proposals for both projects and Water Systems Consulting, Inc. (WSC) was selected and awarded a contract.

-WSC is currently working on the UWMP update and a draft is available for review by clicking the link below.
-The Water Master Plan update will follow the UWMP.
+WSC is completed the UWMP update in June 2016 and that update is available for review by clicking the link below.
+WSC is now working on the Water Master Plan update.